-Have you been accused of assault?
+Have you been accused of assault or battery?

 Assault is a criminal offence.
 Some types of assault are deemed more serious than others, and convictions and sentences will match.